-Prerequisite: This feature is only available on the stable-v5 stack, from release 3.0.40 upwards.
+Prerequisite: This feature is only available on the stable-v5 stack, from release 3.0.40 upwards, and on the stable-v6 stack.
 Refer to the upgrade guide for further details on how to upgrade an environment.

 Environment Variables added through the Engine Yard Cloud dashboard can currently serve two purposes: